JulianGriffin11/Portfolio_Projects/Project 1 - Spotify Symphony/Chapter 3 - Results & Findings/README.md

 ---

 ## ⛵**5.
-Interpretation of Results**
+Improvements**

-While the linear regression model did not explain a large percentage of the variability in popularity, it still provided valuable insights into the relative importance of each attribute.
-The limited predictive power of the model indicates that there are other, unknown factors influencing popularity.
+While the linear regression model did not explain a large percentage of the variability in popularity, it still provided valuable insights.

 🚀 Future improvements could involve:

-  1. 🤖 **Try Advanced Models** - Experiment with **machine learning** models to uncover deeper patterns of song popularity.
+  1. 🤖 **Try Advanced Models** - Experiment with **machine learning** models to improve accuracy.
   2. 📂 **Collect More Data** - Gather additional data, such as social media mentions, to improve the model’s accuracy.
   3. 💡 **Refine Feature Selection** - Explore more song attributes to see if they improve the model's predictive power.